inspeXio SMX-225CT FPD HR Plus Micro-Focus X-Ray Computed Tomography System

-The inspeXio SMX-225CT FPD HR system’s high-performance computing system significantly reduces analysis time by running data collection and calculation in parallel.
-Computational processing for the newest HPC inspeXio system is approximately 50 times faster than the previous version. *
+The inspeXio SMX-225CT FPD HR Plus' high-performance computing (HPC) system significantly reduces analysis time by running data collection and calculation in parallel.
+The computational processing for this new HPC inspeXio system is approximately 50 times faster than the previous version. *1

 Clear and Detailed Images for Precise Analysis